prebid/prebid.github.io/features/mspa-usnat.md

             1. Otherwise, the SID 8 protocol does not allow Prebid to know if the user is aged 13-16 or under 13, so simply set KnownChildSensitiveDataConsents[1] or [2] both to 1 (no consent)
         1. All other fields pass through.
     1. Normalization for Virginia (SID 9)
-        1. Set these fields to NULL: SharingOptOutNotice, SharingOptOut, SensitiveDataLimitUseNotice, SensitiveDataProcessingOptOutNotice, SensitiveDataProcessing[9-12]
+        1. Set these fields to NULL: SharingOptOutNotice, SharingOptOut, SensitiveDataLimitUseNotice, SensitiveDataProcessingOptOutNotice, SensitiveDataProcessing[9-12], PersonalDataConsents, GPC.
         1. KnownChild:  - SID 9 does not distinguish between consent for ages 13-16 and under 13, and the VA state laws define a child as being under 13, so Prebid will never normalize a positive KnownChild consent.
             1. If the SID 9 KnownChildSensitiveDataConsents value is 1 or 2, normalize to SID 7 KnownChildSensitiveDataConsents[1 and 2]=1 (no consent)
             1. If the SID 9 KnownChildSensitiveDataConsents value is 0, assume the user is not a child and normalize to SID 7 KnownChildSensitiveDataConsents[1 and 2]=0 (N/A)
         1. All other fields pass through.
     1. Normalization for Colorado (SID 10)
-        1. Set these fields to NULL: SharingOptOutNotice, SharingOptOut, SensitiveDataLimitUseNotice, SensitiveDataProcessingOptOutNotice, SensitiveDataProcessing[8-12]
+        1. Set these fields to NULL: SharingOptOutNotice, SharingOptOut, SensitiveDataLimitUseNotice, SensitiveDataProcessingOptOutNotice, SensitiveDataProcessing[8-12], PersonalDataConsents
         1. KnownChild - SID 10 does not distinguish between consent for ages 13-16 and under 13, so Prebid will never normalize a positive KnownChild consent.

         1. If the SID 10 KnownChildSensitiveDataConsents value is 1 or 2, normalize to SID 7 KnownChildSensitiveDataConsents[1 and 2]=1 (no consent)